VindeeR/autosubmit/docs/source/userguide/defining_workflows/index.rst

 In the other case, a job depending on a lower running level job, the higher level job will wait for ALL the lower level jobs to be finished.
 That is the case of the postprocess combine dependency on the next example.

+.. runcmd:: ls ./userguide/defining_workflows/code/

-.. runcmd:: mv ./userguide/defining_workflows/code/jobs_startdate.yml /home/docs/autosubmit/a000/conf/jobs_a000.yml
+.. runcmd:: mv ./userguide/defining_workflows/code/job_dependencies_running.yml /home/docs/autosubmit/a000/conf/jobs_a000.yml
     :silent-output: 1
     :prompt:

+.. runcmd:: ls ./userguide/defining_workflows/code/

 .. code-block:: yaml